MuhammadShoaibKalim/Advance-Web-Application/README.md

 # Advance-Web-Application
 This repository covers the ASP.NET-Full-Stack course, main concept, notes, projects, and many more things I will learn via my university Instructor and Coursera Instructor.

-This includes ASP .Net Full Stack Foundation :
+This includes ASP .Net Full Stack Foundation (module 01 ):
  ## -Topics covers
     -Intro to .Net core and its features
     -Difference between .Net Core and .Net Framework